youngde811/TheOffensiveBard/README.md

 ### Home Screen Widget

-The Insolent Bard includes a beautiful home screen widget that displays your current Insult of the Hour directly on your iOS home screen.
+The Insolent Bard includes a beautiful, **fully autonomous** home screen widget that displays Shakespearean insults directly on your iOS home screen.

 **Adding a Widget:**
 1. Long-press your home screen to enter edit mode